ManishPaneri/Swift-DevOps-Pipeline/README.md

-The Pipeline Deployment System is a tool designed to enable organizations to construct a loosely coupled deployment system without getting into small details of deploying various types of applications.
+The Swift-DevOps-Pipeline is a tool designed to enable organizations to construct a loosely coupled deployment system without getting into small details of deploying various types of applications.
 It manages the deployment cycle, allowing your organization to manage all deployments in one centralized place.
 The centralized approach increases control, consistency and clarity across different projects making it easier to track.
 The system is capable of handling different application types, including web and native applications.
 When build deployment system from the starting can be resource consuming, the pipeline facilitates creation of deployment system designed to the organization's need in few minutes.

-Deployment pipeline system offers a flexible way to manage and deploy diverse applications without the need for extensive manual intervention.
+Swift-DevOps-Pipeline system offers a flexible way to manage and deploy diverse applications without the need for extensive manual intervention.
 This system is useful for organizations that are looking to streamline their deployment process, maintaining consistency and adapting different application types.

 ## Features
 - Centralized Deployment Management: